hheimbuerger/crossstream/docs/architecture.md

 ### Data Flow
 1. User interactions are captured by UI event listeners
 2. Events are translated into semantic actions
-3. Actions are passed to the player controller via callbacks
+3. Actions are passed to the player controller via the EventBus
-4. Player state changes trigger UI updates through callbacks
+4. Player state changes trigger UI updates through the EventBus
+5. UI reflects the current state (play/pause button, time display, etc.)

 ### Performance Considerations
 - DOM updates are batched where possible